7

 1

 • Old guidance was "pre-scripts."
 In light of the relaxed listing rules, can't see why we wouldn't also allow data dump backed [app]s.
-Apr 4, 2011 at 15:44
+Commented Apr 4, 2011 at 15:44

 You must log in to answer this question.